The boundary value problem for Yang--Mills--Higgs fields: Convergence and blow-up

 Clearly, the equation of $w$ is given by

-By the removable of singularity theorem for harmonic maps, $w$ extends to a harmonic map on the disc $B_1$ with free boundary $w(\partial B)\subset K$.
-By the construction of bubble tree (see~\cite{DingTian1995Energy}*{p.~552} and~\cite{Parker1996Bubble}*{Sect.~3}), we can do the blow-up analysis for $\left\{ \hat u_\alpha \right\}$ in a similar way and obtain at most finitely many bubbling solutions, i.e., harmonic spheres $\left\{ \omega_i \right\}_{i=1}^{k_1}$ and harmonic discs $\left\{ w_j \right\}_{j=1}^{l_1}$ with free boundary on $K$.
-Clearly, the energy inequality holds and the finiteness of harmonic spheres and harmonic discs follows from the energy gap theorem (see~\cite{SacksUhlenbeck1981existence}*{Thm.~3.3} and~\cite{JostLiuZhu2016qualitative}*{Lem.~4.2}).
+By the removal of singularity theorem for harmonic maps (see~\autoref{lem:removable-singularity}) and the conformal invariance of $w$, $w$ extends to a harmonic map on the disc $B$ with free boundary $w(\partial B)\subset K$.
+Therefore, at each singularity $x_0\in \mathcal{S}\cap\partial\Sigma$, we obtain a harmonic disc or a harmonic sphere, which is called a bubble.
 This finishes the proof of \autoref{thm:blowup}. \end{proof}